Dries Roelvink

 Dries Roelvink (born 1 January 1959 in Amsterdam) is a Dutch singer of the Levenslied genre.
 He was born in the Jordaan and was raised in the folkish tradition of the Jordaanlied (Jordaan song).

-In 2007 he tried to perform at the Rotterdam Ahoy music venue but sold too few tickets.
+In 2007, he tried to perform at the Rotterdam Ahoy music venue but sold too few tickets.

 He starred in the 2008 film I Love Dries by the Dutch film director Tom Six.

+He amassed a sizable TikTok following due to the popularity clips of Roelvik being served wine in fancy setting to the animated delight of Roelvik.
+The videos are played over Me Olvide De Vivir - Julio Iglesias at a variety of settings.